 Deterministic calculations according to SGPM model with METLOC meteorology for the first two hours of the release are illustrated in Figure 3.
-Superposition according to (7) was used for quantity of 131I deposition on the ground (g=1, f=1 and 2; g=2, f=2).
+Superposition according to Equation (7) was used for quantity of 131I deposition on the ground (first segment g=1, in phases f=1 and 2; second segment g=2, in phase f=2).

-Figure 3: Release scenario with meteodata METLOC - model predictions for "best estimate" values of model parameters, just 2 hours after the release start.
+Figure 3: Release scenario with meteodata METLOC -model predictions for "best estimate" values of model parameters, just 2 hours after the release start.